ngageoint/wordpress-revision-slider-challenge/README.md

 ##Wordpress Revision Slider##

-Initial base of code for the "Living Stories Challenge" that was opend sourced in November 2015 from Pathfinder 1.
+Initial base of code for the "Living Stories Challenge" that was open sourced in November 2015.

 This theme contains modifications to the Wordpress Twenty Fourteen theme which allows revisions to a post to be interactively displayed within the post itself rather than a hidden function.
 The goal of this software is to get readers comfortable with consuming stories written with version control.